-This is one of the treasures of the Musée Océanographique.
+It is one of the treasures of the Oceanographic Museum.

-This treasure is actually here thanks to the founder, Prince Albert I of Monaco.
-The Prince actually designed and used these measurement and analysis instruments during his many explorations at sea.
+It owes this treasure to its founder, Prince Albert I of Monaco.
+The Prince designed and used these measuring and analysis instruments during the many exploration campaigns he led on the oceans.

 TREASURES OF AN INVENTOR

-Prince Albert I of Monaco was not only a scientist and explorer, he was also an inventor.
+Prince Albert I of Monaco was not only a scientist and explorer, but also an inventor.

-By developing his own instruments for collecting, measuring and mapping, the “Prince of the Seas” was also contributing to technological progress in oceanography.
-Other instruments were also acquired from foreign manufacturers, who were famous in the Prince’s era.
+By developing his own collection, measurement and mapping instruments, the “Prince of the Seas” made a major contribution to technological progress in oceanography.
+Other instruments were acquired from foreign manufacturers, famous in the Prince’s time.

-Yes, that’s right, these are prototypes.
-Most of these instruments were tested in the Mediterranean and were used during the 28 explorations led by the famous Founder of the Institut Océanographique de Monaco.
+As you can see, these are prototypes.
+Tested in the Mediterranean for the most part, these instruments were used during the 28 exploration campaigns led by the illustrious founder of the Oceanographic Institute of Monaco.

-They are carefully preserved by the Museum, and often brought out to be showcased to the public.
-Some of the most remarkable pieces can be seen in the collection for the exhibition Monaco and the Ocean – from exploration to protection.
+They are carefully preserved by the Museum, and regularly shown to the public.
+Some of the most remarkable pieces can be admired in the exhibition Monaco and the Ocean – from exploration to protection.

-This one-of-a-kind collection in the world also bears witness to the evolution of science and techniques since the beginning of the 19th century.
+This collection, unique in the world, bears witness to the evolution of science and technology since the end of the 19th century.

-As well as oceanography equipment, this collection also includes instruments such as binoculars and microscopes.
-Thanks to this collection, the Museum has at its fingertips, all the means that scientists of bygone days had available for their research.
+In addition to oceanographic equipment, it also includes instruments such as binoculars and microscopes.
+Thanks to it, the Museum has a snapshot of the means available to scientists of the time for their research.